 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-The University Archives is located on the 5th floor of the Alkek Library.
-Research appointments are generally available Monday through Friday between 8:00am and 5:00pm (excluding holidays and energy conservation days).
+The University Archives is physically located on the 5th floor of the Alkek Library.
+In-person and virtual research assistance is generally available Monday through Friday between 8:30am and 4:30pm (excluding holidays and energy conservation days).

-Research appointments are encouraged to allow time for retrieval of offsite materials and to reserve research space.
+Research appointments are required for in-person research to allow time for retrieval of offsite materials, to reserve research space, and to allow staff to sanitize the space between researchers.
 Walk-in assistance is dependent on staff and space availability, as researchers with appointments are given priority.
+Masks are encouraged.

 Texas State University is the only college in Texas to have graduated a U.S. president.
-Johnson began his studies in San Marcos in 1927 and received a bachelor of science in history and a permanent high school teaching certificate in August 1930.
+Johnson began his studies in San Marcos in 1927 and received a bachelor of science and a permanent high school teaching certificate in August 1930.
+According to his transcript, his major was history, and he had a double minor in English and social sciences.
 A copy of his transcript is available (see page 1 and page 2); refer to the undergraduate catalogs for descriptions of the courses he took in college.

 While there are many books about LBJ, those listed below are available through the Digital Collections.
 Note that print editions of these materials, along with many additional publications, are available in the Alkek Library and are searchable via the online catalog.

 By Robert L. Hardesty.
 Originally published by Southwest Texas State University, 1983.
 Prepared to commemorate the 75th anniversary of the birthdate of Lyndon Baines Johnson, 36th President of the United States and Distinguished Alumnus of Southwest Texas State University.